top of page

-Exercise and Jiujitsu: The Ultimate Power Couple
+Exercise and Jujutsu: The Ultimate Power Couple

 Exercise: The First Word in the 753 Code

 Let’s start with the big picture.
 In the 753 Code for optimizing your body, Exercise is the first word.
 Why?
 Because it’s the foundation of turning your body into a lean, mean, self-defense machine.
-The 753 Code is all about building a body that’s strong, agile, and ready for anything—whether it’s a jujutsu sparring session or just carrying all your groceries in one trip.
-Exercise isn’t just about looking good in a mirror (though that is a nice bonus); it’s about preparing your body to handle whatever life throws at you, from a rogue shopping cart to an actual attacker.
+The 753 Code focuses on building a body that’s strong, agile, and ready for anything—whether it’s a jujutsu sparring session or just carrying all your groceries in one trip.

-But here’s the kicker: exercise for self-defense needs to be sensible.
-You’re not training to become the Hulk, smashing through walls and accidentally injuring yourself in the process.
-If you’re limping around with a pulled hamstring because you thought lifting a small car was a good idea, you’re not exactly ready to defend yourself.
 Sensible exercise means building strength, endurance, and flexibility without pushing your body to the point of injury.
-After all, the only thing you should be breaking in self-defense is an opponent’s balance—not your own bones.
+After all, the only thing you should be breaking in self-defense is your opponent's balance—not your own bones.

 Why Jujutsu and Exercise Are a Perfect Match